reframejs/reframe/docs/usage-manual.md

 the low-KB production version of React is used, etc.

-The Reframe CLI displays a `[PROD]` notification when compiling for production.
+The Reframe CLI displays a `[PROD]` notification when compiling for production:

 ~~~shell
 $ export NODE_ENV='production'